ikibalin/cryspy/readme.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-[RhoChi]: https://github.com/ikibalin/rhochi "GitHub link on RhoChi"
+[NeuPy]: https://github.com/ikibalin/neupy "GitHub link on NeuPy"